yvonne0711/segs-blackjack/README.md

 - [Usage](#usage)

 ## Installation
 Install Node.js on your local machine.
 Clone this repository on your local machine then open up the project in your code editor.
-In the terminal, navigate to the project directory if jest isn't a dev dependency already, install the JavaScript testing framework, jest, by using the command `npm install --save-dev jest` for dev dependencies for testing.
+In the terminal, navigate to the project directory, if jest isn't a dev dependency already, install the JavaScript testing framework, jest, by using the command `npm install --save-dev jest` in the terminal for dev dependencies for testing.
 Alternatively, use the command `npm i` to install all the dependencies which are already in the project.

 ## Usage
 The task is to pass our unit tests.
 In your `package.json`, make sure you have this: